← Back to Flight Club

 Adjacent Opportunity Focus: Sought recovery positions “three degrees from the damage path” — companies that benefit from dislocation without direct exposure to damaged sectors.

-April 2025 Tariffs
+April 2025 Volatility Response

 The “Three Degrees from Damage Path” Framework